alilia/touchdesigner/README.md

 Therefore, the structure is the same for both methods:

-* `setInputCommunication`, `setOutputCommunication`: type of communication (pin or serial) and its ID (pin nr or data marker).
-All four cases can be set for one given objed (input pin, input serial, output pin, output serial).
+* `setInputCommunication`, `setOutputCommunication`: type of communication (`TDCOMM_PIN` or `TDCOMM_SERIAL`) and its ID (pin nr or data marker).
+All four cases can be set for one given object (input pin, input serial, output pin, output serial).
-* `setTimeout` (default: `1000` ms): if no relevant data is received for that amout of miliseconds, object is reset to a state, where it watids for data marker (instead of data itself).
+* `setTimeout` (default: `1000` ms): if no relevant data is received for that amount of milliseconds, the object is reset to a state, where it waits for the data marker (instead of the data itself).

 ### Touchdesigner component custom parameters